 A big beach resort near Amsterdam is Zandvoort Beach.
 Amsterdam Beach is the nearest beach to Amsterdam en can easily be reached by train.

 The beach resort of Zandvoort beach lies about 30 km west of Amsterdam.
 Around an enjoyable seafront boulevard lie many hotels, restaurants and tourist shops.
 The beach is most popular among families, German tourist and locals.

 As it is the only beach easily reachable by public transport, it is also popular among Amsterdam inhabitants.

-From Amsterdam Marnixstraat there is also a bus (bus 80) to Zandvoort Beach.
-This takes about 50 minutes.
+From Amsterdam Marnixstraat there is also a bus (bus 80) to Zandvoort aan Zee.
+The bus takes about 50 minutes.

 2. Bloemendaal Beach

 Bloemendaal aan Zee is a beach resort that lies next to Zandvoort Beach.
 Bloemendaal is famous for its beach parties.
 During the day people lounge on relaxing sofas and cushions, enjoying food, cocktails and music at one of the many beach pavilions.